hackolade/docs/Studio/Submitforreview.md

 &nbsp;

-**Note:**&nbsp; the naming conventions differ slightly between repository hub providers.&nbsp; GitHub, for example, uses the terminology *pull requests*, whereas GitLab uses *merge requests*.&nbsp; Both refer to the same concept.&nbsp; Hackolade Studio takes into account the specific terminology of the hub provider in the screen.&nbsp; However, in this documentation, we abstract them and refer to the more generic "change requests".\
+**Note:**&nbsp; the naming conventions differ slightly between repository hub providers.&nbsp; GitHub, for example, uses the terminology *pull requests*, whereas GitLab uses *merge requests*.&nbsp; Both refer to the same concept.&nbsp; Hackolade Studio takes into account the specific terminology of the hub provider.&nbsp; However, in this documentation, we abstract them and refer to the more generic "change requests".\
 &nbsp;

 &nbsp;